kshannon-ucsd/cogs9/README.md

 5. Install Jekyll 4.2: `bundle add jekyll` At this time (9/5/2022) 4.2 auto installs
 6. Create jekyll scaffold: `bundle exec jekyll new --force --skip-bundle .` `bundle install`
 7. `bundle add webrick`
-8. Give it a test run! `bundle exec jekyll serve`
+8. Give it a test run by following the local dev build instructions below!

 ### Building for Local
 All dev builds will be built into a `dev-docs/` dir.
 This dir is included in `.gitignore` and is only used for development builds.
 Any specific dev config should bd included in the `_config_dev.yml` file.
+Your absolute path to `dev-docs` will be different.
 1. `bundle exec jekyll serve --config _config.yml,_config_dev.yml --destination ~/dev/ucsd-cogs9/dev-docs` #builds and starts local server on localhost
 2. navigate to http://localhost:4000/ucsd-cogs9/